AndersonPaschoalon/Simitar/Tests/README.md

 ## Cd
 Package for safely changing directories.
+Used by the others packages.

 ## GnuplotScripts
 Package for manage a set of generic gnuplot scripts for plotting graphis, in a sistematic and simplistic way.
+Used by the others packages.

 ## PrototypeDataProcessor